digiltd/oh-rtd-test/Ecobee-Binding.md

 ## Introduction

 Ecobee Inc. of Toronto, Canada, sells a range of Wi-Fi enabled thermostats, principally in the Americas.
 The EMS, EMS Si, Smart, Smart Si and ecobee3 models are supported by this binding, which communicates with the Ecobee API over a secure, RESTful API to Ecobee's servers.
-Monitoring ambient temperature and humidity, changing HVAC mode, changing heat or cool setpoints, changing the backlight intensity, and even sending textual messages to one or a group of thermostats, can be accomplished through this binding.
+Monitoring ambient temperature and humidity, changing HVAC mode, changing heat or cool setpoints, changing the backlight intensity, and even sending textual messages to one or a group of thermostats, can be accomplished through this binding (and its accompanying action bundle, TBD).

 In order to use this binding, you must have already registered your thermostat(s) with Ecobee, registered a new app as a [developer](https://www.ecobee.com/developers/), and then login to your [web portal](https://www.ecobee.com/).

-For installation of the binding, please see Wiki page [Bindings](Bindings).
+For installation of the binding, please see the Wiki page [Bindings](Bindings).

-The snapshot version of the binding can be downloaded, together with the rest of openhab, from the [cloudbees](https://openhab.ci.cloudbees.com/job/openHAB/) page.
+The snapshot version of the binding can be downloaded, together with the rest of openHAB, from the [cloudbees](https://openhab.ci.cloudbees.com/job/openHAB/) page.

 ## Binding Configuration